Iris Murdoch's novels retell the myths of the ages, situating the timeless archetypes in the familiar world around us.

 Likewise, our walks in their footsteps loop around and intersect each other, and walkers/readers should mix and match and re-combine them as personal whim dictates.

-Iris Murdoch walks by Barbara Julian
+These walks have been contributed by Barbara Julian